Extended-Thunder/send-later/index.md

 <a name="config-editor"></a>
 ### Advanced configuration editor

+> Note, this applies to Send Later's internal settings.
+For global Thunderbird settings, see the section [below](#thunderbird-config-editor)

 There are some preferences which do not have corresponding UI elements in the options dialog.
 Also, there are occasions where you just need fine-grained control over your preferences.
 The advanced configuration editor allows you to modify all of Send Later's preferences manually, using JSON-formatted input.
 Hopefully the interface is pretty self explanatory, but I highly recommend avoiding this feature unless you know what you're doing.

+<a name="thunderbird-config-editor"></a>
+### Thunderbird's Config Editor

+> Note, this applies to global Thunderbird settings.
+For Send Later's internal settings, see the section [above](#config-editor).

+Options which are internal to Thunderbird itself can be modified directly using Thunderbird's Config Editor.
+To open the editor, first open Thunderbird's main menu (three horizontal bars in the upper right of the main window), then choose `Preferences`.
+In the `General` section of the preferences tab, scroll to the bottom and choose `Config Editor...`.
+Click the "I'll be careful, I promise!" button, if it asks you to.

 ### Console log level